filswan/fs3/README.md

 Modify the `.env` file based on your use cases:

 * __SWAN_ADDRESS__ : The address of filswan platform, default as `https://api.filswan.com`.
 * __FS3_VOLUME_ADDRESS__ : The address of FS3 VOLUME, default as `~/minio-data`.
 If changed, the FS3 server start command has to be changed accordingly.
+For example, if the
 * __FS3_WALLET_ADDRESS__ : A wallet address is a must for sending deals to miner.
 * __CAR_FILE_SIZE__ : A fixed car file size in bytes need to be predefined before generating car files for trunk via variable `CarFileSize`, such as `8589934592` for 8Gb as default.
-* __IPFS_API_ADDRESS__ :  An available ipfs address with port need to be set up.
-For example, `https://MyIpfsUrl:Port`.
-The configuration of IPFS node can be found at `~/.ipfs/config` by following [IPFS Docs](https://docs.ipfs.io/how-to/configure-node/#profiles).
+* __IPFS_API_ADDRESS__ :  An available ipfs address with port need to be set up as the format of `https://MyIpfsUrl:Port`.
+The configuration of ipfs node can be found at `~/.ipfs/config` by following [IPFS Docs](https://docs.ipfs.io/how-to/configure-node/#profiles).
 For example, look up `API` of `Addresses` in the `config` file, transform `/ip4/192.168.88.41/tcp/5001` into `http://127.0.0.1:5001`.
-* __IPFS_GATEWAY__ :  An available ipfs address with port need to be set up for file downloading.
-For example, `https://MyIpfsGatewayUrl:Port`.
-The configuration of IPFS node can be found at `~/.ipfs/config` by following [IPFS Docs](https://docs.ipfs.io/how-to/configure-node/#profiles).
+* __IPFS_GATEWAY__ :  An available ipfs address with port need to be set up for file downloading as the format of `https://MyIpfsGatewayUrl:Port`.
+The configuration of ipfs node can be found at `~/.ipfs/config` by following [IPFS Docs](https://docs.ipfs.io/how-to/configure-node/#profiles).
 For example, look up `Gateway` of `Addresses` in the `config` file, transform `/ip4/192.168.88.41/tcp/8080` into `http://127.0.0.1:8080`.
 * __SWAN_TOKEN__ : A valid swan token is required for posting task on swan platform.
 It can be received after creating an account on [Filswan](https://www.filswan.com).
-Check [Filswan APIs](https://documenter.getpostman.com/view/13140808/TWDZJbzV) for more details on how to get authorization token.
+Check [Filswan APIs](https://documenter.getpostman.com/view/13140808/TWDZJbzV) for more details on how to get an authorization token.
-* __LOTUS_CLIENT_API_URL__ : A valid lotus endpoint is required to connect to a Lotus node.
-For example,`http://[api:port]/rpc/v0`.The Lotus node come with its own local API endpoint,which can be found as explained in [Lotus Configuration](https://lotus.filecoin.io/docs/set-up/configuration/).
-For example, change the endpint `/ip4/0.0.0.0/tcp/1234/http` found in config file into `http://127.0.0.1:1234/rpc/v0`.
+* __LOTUS_CLIENT_API_URL__ : A valid lotus endpoint is required to connect to a Lotus node as the format of `http://[api:port]/rpc/v0`.The Lotus node come with its own local API endpoint,which can be found as explained in [Lotus Configuration](https://lotus.filecoin.io/docs/set-up/configuration/).
+For example, transform the endpoint `/ip4/0.0.0.0/tcp/1234/http` found in config file into `http://127.0.0.1:1234/rpc/v0`.
 Check [Lotus Docs](https://lotus.filecoin.io/) for more details.
 * __LOTUS_CLIENT_ACCESS_TOKEN__ :An `admin` permission token is required to talk to the lotus API endpoints.
 It can be generated by following the [API Access](https://lotus.filecoin.io/docs/developers/api-access/) steps.
 Check [Lotus Docs](https://lotus.filecoin.io/) for more details.
 * __PSQL_HOST__ : The host name of the machine on which the server is running.
 * __PSQL_USER__ : The user name to connect to the database(You must have the permission to do so,of course).